 Essendon Football Club

 Sitting seventh on the AFL/VFL’s all-time goal kicker list, this was not the only accolade Lloyd collected in his illustrious 270 Game career.
 A three-time Coleman Medallist, Lloyd captured the Mark and Goal of the Year awards in back-to-back years in 2007-08.
-He led Essendon’s goalkicking a remarkable 12 times, with a career-best 109 goals in the Bombers 2000 Premiership year.
+He led Essendon’s goal kicking a remarkable 12 times, with a career-best 109 goals in the Bombers 2000 Premiership year.

-Lloyd also belongs to the small group of players whose first kick in the AFL resulted in a goal as well as players to have kicked over 100 goals in multiple years.
+Lloyd also belongs to the small group of players to have kicked over 100 goals in multiple years.
 A five-time All-Australian, Lloyd represented Australia twice in International Rules football, winning the Jim Stynes Medal in 2006.
 926 goals later, Lloyd retired from AFL in September of 2009.

 Lloyd lives with wife Lisa and their three children in bayside Melbourne.